AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/manage-a-group.md

 The highlighted information on this page refers to functionality available only in the new Workfront experience beta.

-As a group administrator, you can manage a group that you administerfrom the Groups area in Setup.
+As a group administrator, you can manage a group that you administer from the Groups area in Setup.
 If there are any groups above the group you manage, their administrators can also do this for your group.
 The same is true for Workfront administrators (for any group).

 >[!NOTE]
 >